 Mental disorders diagnosed in children are divided into two categories: Childhood Disorder and Learning Disorder.
 These disorders are usually first diagnosed in infancy, childhood or adolescence.
-These categories includes disorders like Mental Retardation, Learning Disorders, Motor Skills Disorders, Communication Disorders, Pervasive Developmental Disorders, Attention-Deficit and Disruptive Disorders, Feeding and Eating Disorders, Elimination Disorders and many more disorders of infancy, childhood or adolescence.
+These categories include disorders like Mental Retardation, Learning Disorders, Motor Skills Disorders, Communication Disorders, Pervasive Developmental Disorders, Attention-Deficit and Disruptive Disorders, Feeding and Eating Disorders, Elimination Disorders and many more disorders of infancy, childhood or adolescence.

-Elimination Disorders occur in children who have problems of going to bathroom, both defecating and urinating.
-Although it is not uncommon for young children to have occasionally; there may be problem if this behaviour occurs repeatedly for longer period, longer than three months, particularly in children older than 5 years.
+Elimination Disorders occur in children who have problems of going to the bathroom, both defecating and urinating.
+Although it is not uncommon for young children to have occasionally; there may be a problem if this behaviour occurs repeatedly for a longer period, longer than three months, particularly in children older than 5 years.
 There are two types of elimination disorders in kids, Encopresis and Enuresis.

 Symptoms of Encopresis:

 - Leakage of stool or liquid stool on underwear, which can be mistaken for diarrhoea.

 - Passage of large stool that clogs or almost clogs the toilet.

 - Avoidance of bowel movements.